kayceesrk/ezirmin/README.md

-ezirmin — An easy interface on top of the Irmin library.
+Ezirmin — An easy interface on top of the Irmin library.
 -------------------------------------------------------------------------------
-%%VERSION%%

 Ezirmin is an easy interface on top of the [Irmin](https://github.com/mirage/irmin) library.
 It comes with set of mergeable